ga4gh-beacon/B2RI_Documentation/docs/download-and-installation.md

 ```
 docker buildx build -t crg/beacon2_ri:latest . # build the container (~1.1G)
 ```

+##### Original Version: EGA-archive (unmaintained)

+The original version of the tools is now deprecated and unmaintained.
+Due to restricted access to the original EGA-archive repository, development has continued in a new forked repository.
+For the deprecated version, you can still use the same commands as above but with the following [EGA-archive repository](https://github.com/EGA-archive/beacon2-ri-tools).

 !!!
 Important
     Docker containers are fully isolated.
 If you think you'll have to mount a volume to the container, please read the section [Mounting Volumes](https://docs.docker.com/storage/volumes/) before proceeding further.